AnujDiggi/Forms/README.md

 Form validation with different types of validation (required fields, email pattern, custom validation).
 Routing: Navigate between the Home page and Registration page via a navigation menu in the header.
 Header Navigation: Contains links to the Home and Registration components.
+Custom Styling:
+    Form styles are written inside the styles.css.
+    Navbar styles are located in the app.component.css.

+## Routing:

+Header contains links to navigate between:
+    Home: The main page of the application.
+    Registration: Page with the form (template-driven or reactive).

 ## Validation: